Bring Your Own Device

 |Power||5 hours of battery life|

-Students using Chromebooks, smartphones and tablets (Android-based), Apple IOS (iPhones, iPads) or macOS (MacBook, iMac) devices or older laptops may have a different experience or have compatibility issues with the software used by your program.
+Chromebooks, tablets (Android-based), Apple IOS (iPads) are not recommended.
+MacOS (MacBook, iMac) devices or older laptops may have compatibility issues with the software used by your program.
+Mac computing devices are not compatible with the Agribusiness, Agriculture, Business Administration, Civil Technician, Civil Technology, Land and Water Management, or Office Administration programs.

-To ensure you meet these specifications if you are purchasing a new device, present the information above to your chosen reputable vendor and they can assist you in finding the right device.
+If you are purchasing a new device and you want to ensure you meet these specifications, present the information above to your chosen reputable vendor and they can assist you in finding the right device.

 High speed internet, minimum 5 Mbps.